pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 Normally when a class instance is constructed by calling the class object, Python directly instantiates and initialises the class instance.
 However, when a subclass of ``Aggregate`` is called, the class instance is constructed in a slightly indirect way.
 Firstly, an event object is constructed.
-This event object represents the fact the aggregate was "created".
+This event object represents the fact that the aggregate was "created".
 Then, this event object is used to construct and initialise the aggregate object.
-The point being, that same event object can be used again to reconstruct the aggregate object in future.
+Why the indirection?
+Because that same event object can be used again to reconstruct the aggregate object in future.

 To reconstruct the aggregate object from the event object, we firstly need to get hold of the new event object.
 Fortunately, the new event object is not lost.
 It is held by the aggregate in an internal list.

+**COMMENT**

+The above para is circular: paraphrasing, "in order to reconstruct the aggregate, we need to get hold of the event, which is held in the aggregate".
+It could be re-phrased, but "copy" would be more semantically correct than "re-construct".
+However, there's actually a more fundamental point at play here (I think?):

+* Why would I want to re-construct the aggregate?
+Presumably - or at least possibly - because I've "lost" access to it.
+    For example, because the local variable holding a ref has gone out of scope.
+* I can re-construct it provided I have access to the event that created it.
+* That event is saved (which is good).
+* How do I get hold of that event?
+Via the aggregate...
+* ...But I don't have the aggregate - that's why I'm trying to re-create it.

+The code below is fine for the "copy" scenario but doesn't cover the "re-construct" one.
+I think the latter would be more useful.

+**END COMMENT**

 We can collect the event object from our aggregate by calling the aggregate's ``collect_events()`` method.
 This method is kindly provided by the aggregate base class.